QiongzhuLi/QiongzhuLi.github.io/README.md

 <br>

 - A senior data scientist at PwC, an experienced Data Scientist with more than 10 years of work and study in data science, specialized in risk management
-- Previous worked for Tencent, providing end-to-end data science solution for more than 1 billion customers
+- Previous worked for Tencent (Wechat Pay), providing end-to-end data science solutions for more than 1 billion customers
-- Hold both Bachelor’s and Master’s programs in Statistics
+- Hold both Bachelor’s and Master’s programs in Statistics from China and Sweden
 - Excels in ETL, data mining, statistical analysis, machine learning/deep learning models development, model automation, strategies making, and dashboard design for visualization.
 - Regular knowledge sharing with technical/non-technical audience.
-Likes explaining complex problems in simpler ways, such as using analogies and stories.
+Prefer to explaining complex problems in simpler ways, such as using analogies and stories.

 <br><br>